DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-GannIsidro/README.md

 - I learned the importance of Geometric Series and Power Series.

+- I also learned Sets, Set Identities and the Venn Diagram.

 - I also knew the function of Hoare Triple in which there are 3 main parts.
 Theinitial assertion then the program segment and lastly the final assertion.

 #Week 6

+- I learned about sets and its definition

+- Functions are also introduced in this week

+- I also knew the meaning of Domain, Co-domain and Range

+#Week 7

-- I learned Introduction to Algorithm.
+-I learned Introduction to Algorithm.
 Finding the maximum and minimum, Pseudocodes, Precondition and Postcondition, Linear Search and Binary Search Algorithms.

-- I also learned Sets, Set Identities and the Venn Diagram.

-#Week 7

 -I learned Bubble Sort and Insertion Sort ,Greedy Algorithm.